brucemack/brucemack.github.io/ampersand/index.md

 because the USB hardware interface operates somewhat asynchronously from the rest of this system.
 * `LineUSB::_playIfPossible()` is called.
 The contents of the `LineUSB::_playAccumulator` are pushed into the USB play buffer.
-A return code is examined to determine how much audio was accepted.
+A return code is examined to determine how much audio was actually accepted.
 The amount of audio that will be accepted is not known in advance because the USB hardware is operating asynchronously.
 Whatever audio is accepted into the USB play buffer is removed from the `LineUSB::_playAccumulator`.